Skip to main content

 🌿 Companions Lemongrass, Thai Basil, Chili Pepper

-Vietnamese coriander is the herb that appears on every Vietnamese restaurant table in a pile alongside mint and bean sprouts, the one with long pointed leaves with distinctive dark chevron markings, and the one most non-Vietnamese diners can’t identify by name.
-It’s called rau răm in Vietnamese, and it’s the defining herbal note in Vietnamese cold dishes, green papaya salad, and the herb plates that accompany pho, bún bò Huế, and other soups.
+Vietnamese coriander is the herb that appears on every Vietnamese restaurant table alongside mint and bean sprouts: the one with long pointed leaves showing distinctive dark chevron markings, the one most non-Vietnamese diners can’t identify by name.
+It’s called rau răm in Vietnamese, and it’s the defining herbal note in Vietnamese cold dishes, green papaya salad, and the herb plates that accompany pho, bún bò Huế, and other noodle soups.

-The flavor is hard to describe precisely: it has cilantro’s aromatic pungency but is sharper, more peppery, with a finish that’s almost minty.
-It doesn’t taste like cilantro or like mint, though it suggests both.
-At Southeast Asian markets it sells for $8-15/lb.
+The flavor is distinct from cilantro despite superficially similar pungency: sharper, more peppery, with a citrusy note and an almost-menthol finish.
+It neither tastes like cilantro nor like mint, though it suggests both.
+At Southeast Asian markets it sells for $8-15/lb for fresh bunches.
 Outside areas with Vietnamese or Cambodian communities, it’s essentially unavailable commercially.

 The plant is a tropical perennial that, unlike cilantro, does not bolt in heat.
-It grows through summer, roots at nodes like mint, and takes over a container or bed happily if not contained.
+It grows through summer, roots at nodes like mint, and expands into available space without hesitation.

 Persicaria odorata is in the buckwheat family (Polygonaceae), native to Southeast Asia.
-It has no botanical relationship to cilantro (Coriandrum sativum) - the similarity is purely flavor-based.
-The plant is more closely related to water pepper and knotweed than to any culinary herb in the carrot family.
+It has no botanical relationship to cilantro (Coriandrum sativum) - the flavor similarity is coincidental; the plants are not related beyond broad plant kingdom membership.
+Persicaria is more closely related to knotweed and water pepper than to any culinary herb in the carrot family.

-The stems are reddish-tinged, jointed (like all Persicaria species), and root readily at nodes when they touch moist soil.
-The leaves are 2-3 inches long with a pointed tip and often show a distinctive brown or maroon chevron pattern in the center of the upper leaf surface - a useful identification feature.
+The stems are reddish-tinged, jointed (characteristic of the Persicaria genus), and root readily at any node that contacts moist soil.
+The leaves are 2-3 inches long with a pointed tip and often show a distinctive brown or maroon chevron pattern in the center of the upper leaf surface - a reliable identification feature once you know to look for it.

-Also called: rau răm (Vietnamese), laksa leaf (Malaysian/Singaporean), daun kesum (Indonesian/Malay), hot mint (common English), Cambodian mint, Vietnamese mint.
+Regional names: rau răm (Vietnamese), laksa leaf (Malaysian/Singaporean), daun kesum (Indonesian/Malay), Cambodian mint, Vietnamese mint, hot mint.

 Vietnamese coriander’s value is access.
-There’s no commercial equivalent outside Vietnamese markets.
-A single container planting produces enough for regular use through the warm months.
+There’s no commercial equivalent in conventional US markets.
+A single container planting produces enough for regular cooking use through the warm season.

 3 plants (container)30.25-0.5 lb$2.50-5.00$1.50*$1.00-3.50